 Salary Info and Job Outlook

-The employment of all types of human resources specialists, including healthcare recruiters, is expected by the U.S. Bureau of Labor Statistics (BLS) to grow about 5% between 2014 and 2024, which is a little slower than average.
-Human resources specialists earned an average annual salary of $63,710 in 2015.
+The employment of all types of human resources specialists, including healthcare recruiters, is expected by the U.S. Bureau of Labor Statistics (BLS) to grow about 5% between 2018 and 2028, which is a as fast as average.
+Human resources specialists earned an average annual salary of $66,790 in 2018.